A Brief History of the Area

 The Village of Northam was probably the main settlement in ancient times, with a smaller one at Appledore and the Village of Westward Ho!, not being formed until the19th Century and is simply described in White’s History, Gazetteer and Directory of Devon (1850)] as “a large and well-built village, pleasantly seated on the peninsula between Barnstaple Bay and the river Torridge, from 1 1/2 to 2 1/2 miles North of Bideford.

-Its parish contains 3578 inhabitants, and about 2700 acres of land, including the pretty little seaport of Appledore and a large plain of turf common, called Northam Burrows, on which the inhabitants have common right.”
+The population at the 2011 census was 5,427.
+Its parish comprises about 2700 acres of land, including the pretty little seaport of Appledore and a large plain of turf common, called Northam Burrows, on which the inhabitants have common right.